yukaitung/lgdxrobot-docs/content/lgdxrobot2/ros2/installation.md

 weight: 2
 ---

-LGDXRobot2 ROS2 is available as Docker images for both AMD64 and ARM64 architectures.
+LGDXRobot2 ROS 2 is available as Docker images for both AMD64 and ARM64 architectures.
 It provides web interface access for GUI tools such as rqt, RViz2 and ChassisTuner.

 ## Permission Configuration